Kyoto Animation

 Kyoto Animation Co., Ltd. (株式会社京都アニメーション, Kabushiki-gaisha Kyōto Animēshon), often abbreviated KyoAni (京アニ, Kyōani), is a Japanese animation studio and light novel publisher located in Uji, Kyoto Prefecture.
-It was founded in 1985 by husband and wife Hideaki and Yoko Hatta, who remain its president and vice-president respectively.
+It was founded in 1981 by husband and wife Hideaki and Yoko Hatta, who remain its president and vice-president respectively, along with a number of Mushi Production staff members; although the present enterprise dates to July 12, 1985.

 Kyoto Animation has produced anime films and series including The Melancholy of Haruhi Suzumiya (2006), Clannad (2007), K-On!
-(2009), Free!
-(2013), Sound!
-Euphonium (2015), A Silent Voice (2016), and Violet Evergarden (2018).
+(2009), Nichijou (2011), Free!
+(2013), Love, Chunibyo & Other Delusions (2014), Sound!
+Euphonium (2015), A Silent Voice (2016), Miss Kobayashi's Dragon Maid (2017) and Violet Evergarden (2018).

 History

-Kyoto Animation was co-founded in 1985 by married couple Yoko and Hideaki Hatta; it became a limited company in 1985 and a corporation in 1999.
+Kyoto Animation was co-founded in 1981 by married couple Yoko and Hideaki Hatta; it became a limited company in 1985 and a corporation in 1999.
 Yoko Hatta, who serves as the company's vice president, had worked as a painter at Mushi Production until she moved to Kyoto after marrying her husband, who serves as president.
 The company's logo originates from the kanji kyō (京), the first character of Kyoto (京都).

 Since 2009, Kyoto Animation has hosted the annual Kyoto Animation Awards in three categories: original novels, manga, and scenarios.
 Some winning submissions are published under the company's KA Esuma Bunko imprint, and have a chance of being later adapted as anime.
 Love, Chunibyo & Other Delusions, Free!, Beyond the Boundary and Myriad Colors Phantom World were based on novels that received an honorable mention in this competition.
 In 2014, the novel Violet Evergarden became the first and only work so far to win a grand prize in any of the three categories.

 Kyoto Animation has become recognized for its high production values and "sensitivity to the wonders and quandaries of ordinary life".
 Unlike most animation studios, the company's employees are salaried rather than freelance workers, and are trained in-house.
 These practices have been cited as encouraging employees to focus on frame quality rather than production quotas.
 The company has received praise for the positive treatment of its staff, and was honored by Women in Animation with its Diversity Award in 2020 for its efforts in creating a gender-balanced workforce and encouraging women to enter the industry.

 In April 2020, the company announced that it would put its work on hiatus for one month due to the COVID-19 pandemic, later extending the period to the end of May.